The Wings of the Dove (opera)

 The Wings of the Dove is an opera in 2 acts and 6 scenes by the American composer Douglas Moore that uses an English-language libretto by Ethan Ayer based on the 1902 novel of the same name by Henry James.
-Commissioned by the New York City Opera, the work premiered on October 12, 1961, at City Center, in a production directed by Christopher West with sets by Donald Oenslager, costumes by Patton Campbell, and choreography by Robert Joffrey.
+Commissioned by the New York City Opera, the work premiered on October 12, 1961, at New York City Center, in a production directed by Christopher West with sets by Donald Oenslager, costumes by Patton Campbell, and choreography by Robert Joffrey.
 Written in a Neo-Romantic style, the work is composed in the tradition of the verismo opera of Giacomo Puccini.